Retroshare

 Retroshare is a free and open-source peer-to-peer communication and file sharing app based on a friend-to-friend network built by GNU Privacy Guard (GPG).
-Optionally, peers may exchange certificates and IP addresses to their friends and vice versa.
+Optionally peers may exchange certificates and IP addresses to their friends and vice versa.

 History

 Retroshare was founded in 2004 by Mark Fernie.
-An unofficial build for the single-board computer Raspberry Pi, named PiShare, since 2012.
+An unofficial build for the single-board computer Raspberry Pi, named PiShare, was available since 2012.

 On 4 November 2014, Retroshare scored 6 out of 7 points on the Electronic Frontier Foundation's secure messaging scorecard, which is now out-of-date.
-It lost a point because there has not been a recent independent code audit.
+It lost a point because there had not been a recent independent code audit.

 In August 2015, Retroshare repository was migrated from SourceForge to GitHub.
-In 2016, Linux Magazine reviewed security gaps in Retroshare and described it as "a brave effort, but, in the end, an ineffective one."
+In 2016, Linux Magazine reviewed security gaps in Retroshare and described it as "a brave effort, but in the end, an ineffective one."

 Design

 Retroshare is an instant messaging and file-sharing network that uses a distributed hash table for address discovery.
 Users can communicate indirectly through mutual friends and request direct connections.